arilamstein/hometown_analysis/README.md

 The analysis is done in a series of Jupyter Notebooks and released under the MIT License.
 I encourage you to fork this repo and edit the variables to answer similar questions about your own hometown!
 If you wind up using this repo to conduct your own analysis, I would love to know.
 You can contact me via the contact form on my [website](https://arilamstein.com/).

 My approach is to use the Python package `censusdis` to download American Community Survey (ACS) 5-Year Estimates from the Census Bureau API.
 A limitation of this approach is that the first 5-year ACS was published in 2009.
 You are not supposed to compare overlapping years.
-This gives us just 3 datapoints: 2009, 2014 and 2019.
-(The 2024 5-year ACS is scheduled for release at the end of the 2025).
+This gives us just 3 datapoints to compare: 2009, 2014 and 2019.
+(The 2024 5-year ACS is scheduled to be released at the end of the 2025).

 ### Getting Started

-Prior to analyzing any data I did the following:
+I began the project by deciding which Census geography to use.
+I then decided which tables to analyze.

+I was then surprised to learn that neither the Census API nor censusdis have built-in support for downloading and analyzing multiple year's worth of ACS data.
+So I implemented it myself.

+These workbooks go into more detail, and will be of interest to anyone who wants to modify this repo to do a similar analysis:
   * [01-geographic-choice.ipynb](./01-geographic-choice.ipynb).
 How do you define a "hometown" using Census Bureau geography?
   * [02-geographic-stability.ipynb](./02-geographic-stability.ipynb).
 Will an analysis over time be measuring the same area?
   * [03-table-selection-and-ingestion.ipynb](./03-table-selection-and-ingestion.ipynb).
 Which ACS tables best answer the specific questions I have?
   * [04-multi-year-data.ipynb](./04-multi-year-data.ipynb).
-I was surprised that neither the Census API nor censusdis have built-in support for downloading and analyzing multiple year's worth of ACS data.
-I implemented my own solution and this workbook demonstrates how to use it.
+How to use the functions I wrote to download and analyze multiple years worth of Census data in a single line of code.

 ### Analysis